-- 4.7 In his reply to the Board's communication dated 3 April 2007 and in his statements during the oral proceedings on 25 July 2007, the appellant submitted that M&C established a multi-stage procedure when receiving a notice according to Article 86(2) EPC.
-This "normal procedure" comprised the following acts: - to diarise the final deadline for payment of the renewal fee with extension, - b. to send a letter to the instructing party advising of the EPO communication and the final deadline (by fax and confirmed by mail), - c. to generate a memo that is placed on the front of the file, and brought to the attorney's attention, and - d. for the formalities department to check the status of the case, and if necessary, remind the attorney within one month prior to the final extended deadline.
+4.7.
+In his reply to the Board's communication dated 3 April 2007 and in his statements during the oral proceedings on 25 July 2007, the appellant submitted that M&C established a multi-stage procedure when receiving a notice according to Article 86(2) EPC.
+This "normal procedure" comprised to following acts:

+- (a) to diarise the final deadline for payment of the renewal fee with extension, - (b) to send a letter to the instructing party advising of the EPO communication and the final deadline (by fax and confirmed by mail), - (c) to generate a memo that is placed on the front of the file, and brought to the attorney's attention, and - (d) for the formalities department to check the status of the case, and if necessary, remind the attorney within one month prior to the final extended deadline.